oskariorg/oskari-docs/md/documentation/oskari2/bundle.md

   - view specific configs are in portti_view_bundle_seq db table
 - startup is obsolete since:
 	- there can be more than one version -> different implementations of the bundle
 	- mark some as default or can we make assumptions of the default?

 **Note!
 Oskari instance specific default configs could be stored here**

+### portti_view_bundle_seq
+- startup should not be needed if bundles keep track of dependencies(?)